How Automation Improves the Customer Experience

 Automation, as defined for this discussion, is controlling a process by reducing human intervention to a minimum.
 Automation can improve operational efficiency and productivity, and make processes cost efficient, error-proof, reliable, streamlined, and transparent.
 In other words, you can save time and money while simultaneously delighting your customers.
 Processes that are the best candidates for automation are:

 - Rules-based, i.e. if this, then that

 Automation can include robotic processes repeating the same task with the same flawless outcome.
 Examples include scripts that assist representatives with customer calls, and job schedulers that automate jobs in a timely manner and in the correct sequence.

-Automation for the Utility Industry
+How Automation Improves the Customer Experience for the Utility Industry

 In the utility industry, there are tons of processes (from simple to complex) that can be automated, including high bill exceptions, meter reading exceptions, and missing meter reading estimations.
 Of particular benefit is the ability to create your own automated processes within your system in a simple way.

 Working with our clients we are implementing automation in the form of wizards.
 Wizards are a collection of screens that satisfy a business need.
 You only see the required fields you need for the business process.
 You can tailor the wizards to your business processes, add your own prompts, add approvals for monetary adjustments, assign individuals or groups to certain wizards, and assign permissions to each business process.
 Alerts tell users when a wizard has been assigned.

 Your company can benefit from these wizards in a variety of ways: